microsoft/DynamicTelemetry/docs/Architecture/Components/Processors/Processor.StateMachine.document.md

 To illustrate, consider the need to track a particular type of operation, such as processing a specific file type like a JPEG image.
-When the state machine processor detects a log message indicating that a JPEG file has been opened, it transitions from the unknown state to a user-defined state, such as the \"processing JPEG\" state.
+When the state machine processor detects the log message indicating that a JPEG file has been opened, it transitions from the unknown state to a user-defined state, such as the \"processing JPEG\" state.
 This transition is based on the pre-configured, and dynamically deployed, criteria within the state machine.